AyloSrd/evento-react/README.md

 const Wario = withEvento<WarioProps>(WarioContainer)
 ```

+## Example
+[This CodeSanbox](https://codesandbox.io/s/evento-react-exemple-v39sbm) show various usecases of the Evento library.

 ## Next
-Working on adding event-forwarding and event dispatcher for class-based Components.
+Working on adding Event-forwarding and Event dispatcher for class-based Components.
 Will keep you posted.